 We'll begin accepting applications for fall 2018 admission on October 1, 2017.

 Students applying to any Music program must provide proof of completion of Advanced Rudiments OR Level 8 Theory from the Royal Conservatory (ABRSM Level 5 will also be accepted).
 If you are applying for the BMus program, a photocopy of the examination certificate should be submitted with the BMus audition application form.
 If you are applying to the BA Music program, please email a copy of your certificate to email@example.com and provide your name and UCID number.

 Students who do not have this documentation or who have not taken any formal examinations will be required to do a music theory diagnostic exam on the day of the entrance auditions.
-An exam will also be scheduled during the Fall block week (tentatively scheduled for Wednesday, September 6th, 2017 at noon).
+An exam will also be scheduled during the Fall block week (Wednesday, September 6th, 2017 at noon in CHF202).
 If you would like to take the examination, please email firstname.lastname@example.org and provide your name, your UCID number, and which date you would like to write the exam.